-John C. Landa, Jr., Lucille King, Julie Anderson, and Rachael Levy have devoted their careers to the representation of hospitals and other health care providers.
+John C. Landa, Jr., Angela M. Nolan, Lucille King, Julie Anderson, and Andrea Schwab have devoted their careers to the representation of hospitals, nurses and physicians.
 They have handled multitudes of cases in every field of medicine and nursing, with a special concentration in the defense of obstetrics cases and other claims involving serious injury or death.

-Collectively, John, Lucille, Julie and Rachael have over 90 years of experience in health care litigation.
+Collectively, our defense team has over 125 years of experience in health care litigation.
 They have developed a deep respect for the dedication, compassion, and sacrifice required of nurses, hospital administrators, and physicians in the challenges and demands of their daily work.
 In particular, they embrace the representation of nurses as the defense of the hard working “underdog” in the arena of medical malpractice litigation defense, where nurses are so frequently the target of attorneys seeking to pin liability on a hospital perceived to have “deep pockets.”
 Their years of experience have acquainted them with the nuances of nursing and medical practice, hospital operations, and the key issues of medical causation that are at the heart of defending malpractice cases.

 Lucille grew up in a small town in central Texas.
 From an early age she knew she wanted to practice law, and, after graduating cum laude from Texas A&M University, she attended the University of Houston Law Center.
 Since becoming licensed to practice law in 1994, Lucille has focused her practice primarily on the representation of hospitals, nurses and physicians.
 She is a legal scholar with an in-depth knowledge of, and seasoned ability to quickly identify, the nursing, medical, and administrative issues that are central to malpractice cases.

-Julie Anderson’s first career was as a registered nurse.
+Julie’s first career was as a registered nurse.
 She graduated from Vanderbilt magna cum laude, received a Master’s Degree in Nursing from Texas Woman’s University, and practiced for 13 years doing clinical nursing, nursing administration, and teaching in a baccalaureate nursing program.
-Since her graduation in 1989 from the University of Houston School of Law, where she earned the highest grade in the Medical Malpractice Law course, she has focused on the representation of hospitals and nurses in the greater Houston, Central, and East Texas areas.
-She brings a wealth of insight and insider experience to her practice of defending health care institutions and professionals.
+Since her graduation in 1989 from the University of Houston School of Law, where she earned the highest grade in the Medical Malpractice Law course, she has focused on the representation of hospitals and nurses.
+Also a Houston native, Julie brings a wealth of insight and insider experience to her practice of defending health care institutions and professionals.